Cybergun-GitHub/Cybergun/README.md

     1. Spelling DOES matter for EVERY parameter.
 You are essentially telling the program what it's got to work with, and it cannot auto-correct if you make a mistake in your spelling.
     2. This program performs hybrid attacks - when you provide the list of passwords, it will use them, then start playing around with the characters.
 If all else fails, the program will run a pure brute-force attack for some time, and if that doesn't work, it will print "Attempt failed."
     3. If you want to run AutoHacker in the command prompt, open it and type "python," then when it opens, type import AutoHacker as ah.
     4. Not much user control (sorry).
-However, this program is still very early in development, and you can make suggestions as to how we can improve it.
+However, this program is still very early in development, and you can make suggestions as to how we can improve it by visiting the Issues section.